 What is HPV?

-HPV stands for human papillomavirus and is a common sexually transmitted infection (STI).
+HPV stands for human papillomavirus and is a common sexually transmitted infection (STI) that can affect people of all genders.

 HPV often has no symptoms and goes away by itself, but HPV can sometimes cause serious illness.